dchiu911/naim/vignettes/overview.md

     ## 1 0.5229187 -0.03921141

 Suppose we wanted to see the iterative process, i.e. the incremental improvements in the estimated parameters.
-This can be done by setting the argument `verbose = TRUE`.
+This can be accomplished by setting the argument `verbose = TRUE` (which is `FALSE` by default).

     NR_logit(x, y, n, verbose = TRUE)